 However, we take pride in ensuring our dog treats still meet our Laughing Dog ‘natural’ standards…

 In the human world, we have a pretty good idea of what foods are good, bad, healthy or not so.
-We understand that even the most healthy of foods need to be consumed in moderation.
-But we do also have some healthy snack alternatives for sweets, for example.
-In the dog world, this is no exception.
+We understand that even the most healthy foods need to be consumed in moderation.
+But we do also have some healthy snack alternatives for chocolate and sweets for example.
+Well in the dog world, this is no exception.

 Here at Laughing Dog Food, we believe that a healthy dog treat should be made with natural ingredients, with no added artificial colours, flavours or preservatives.
 Ideally, we’d also suggest it needs to be made with no added sugars and has sensible fat levels.
 You can get a full breakdown of what ingredients you should be feeding your dog on the FEDIAF website.